-Fellowship of Christian Athletes meets on Thursdays at 12:30 in the BOV and is open to everyone, athletes and non-athletes alike.
+Fellowship of Christian Athletes meets on Mondays at 8:45pm in MS 102 and is open to everyone, athletes and non-athletes alike.
 The group is geared toward developing a community of students that encourage each other and grow together in their relationship with Christ while building lasting friendships.
 Man-Up and Women's Bible studies are also held weekly.

 Click here to visit FCA's Facebook group.

 "Kerygma" is an ancient Greek word meaning "proclamation."
 This group gathers every Thursday evening to support one another in discerning God's will for their lives.
 Participants include persons discerning a call to ordained ministry as well as others who seek to honor God in their chosen professions.
 Besides talking about their own successes and challenges of living as Christians, they host guest speakers, clergy and laity, who talk about how they nurture and share their faith in their daily life and work.
 Also, Kerygma members welcome admissions representatives from seminaries and periodically make visits to seminaries.